sunmisc/wormhole/README.md

 DO, select more profitable methods specifically for your case.

 **I urge:**
-don't use ```synchronized```

-You will make life easier for yourself and the openjdk project synchronized by object entails a number of crutches and supports inside the jvm.
+* don't use ```synchronized``` You will make life easier for yourself and the openjdk project synchronized by object entails a number of crutches and supports inside the jvm.
 The Valhalla project is especially difficult with synchronized.
 It’s hard for the Loom project too.
-It is uncontrollable (if we do synchronized (this) - that's it) synchronized on an object gives it control over the lock
+It is uncontrollable (if we do synchronized (this) - that's it) synchronized on an object gives it control over the lock.
 The alternative is simple: ``java.util.concurrent.lock`` It provides proper locking mechanism design

-don`t use ```ThreadLocal```
-use your own separate storage as Map<Long, V> where Long is the threadId
+* don`t use ```ThreadLocal``` use your own separate storage as Map<Long, V> where Long is the threadId.

-the ThreadLocal concept is terrible, it's insecure and causes performance problems
+The ThreadLocal concept is terrible, it's insecure and causes performance problems

 ![image](https://github.com/sunmisc/MyConcurrencyWorld/assets/49918694/43fb0920-1fcb-441e-b72f-f64e42008f64)